-He has been timing the market and picking stocks his entire life. but he has experience, information and a level of investing skill most of us will never even come close to attaining.
-So, unless you, or your financial adviser, have the skill and access to private information that Warren Buffett has, stop wasting money on expensive fund managers and take a B-line to your closest low-cost index fund provider.
+He has been timing the market and picking stocks his entire life. but he has the experience, information and a level of investing skill most of us will never even come close to attaining.
+So, unless you, or your financial adviser, have the skill and access to private information that Warren Buffett has, stop wasting money on expensive fund managers and make a B-line to your closest low-cost index fund provider.

 Invest like Warren Buffett, at least while he’s still around

 Simply imitate every trade he makes.
 He is forced by law to disclose his investments in Berskhire’s quarterly report.
 Seriously, we all should do this.

 What is surprising, considering Mr. Buffett consistent performance in picking stocks during the last five decades, is how few people are doing this.
 Unless you believe the Oracle of Omaha (one of Warren Buffett’s nicknames) can really see into the future, the only explanation for his success is he is a particularly insightful investor and has access to private information that is not publicly available.

 If that is the case, why aren’t investors, who understand how hard it is to pick stocks, copying his stock purchases, which are publicly available?
 If enough people did this, any advantage he may have would be negated, but until then, they (or we) could be as successful investors as Mr. Buffett.

 A group of researchers from the UCLA and Hong Kong University of Science and Technology actually performed a study on this phenomenon and concluded that overconfidence in their own stock-picking abilities and their independent private information is the only explanation why sophisticated fund managers aren’t shadowing Mr. Buffett’s portfolio.